Mamdani and the United Front We Need

 Get Out The Vote — But Not For The Fascists.

-Capitalism, Socialism, and Fascism do all have something in common: they change over time.
+Capitalism, Socialism, and Fascism all have something in common: they change over time.

 Can we afford not to?